 FYS3700 – Biophysics and Medical Physics

-The course is an interdisciplinary course between medicine, physics, and biology.
-It gives an introduction to cell biology, physiology and to central physical and biological principles and regularities.
-It provides an understanding of how properties of biological systems and processes are determined by basic physical principles at the atomic, molecular and/or cellular levels.
-The course also gives an introduction to basic principles for modern cancer radiation therapy and to the physics of radiation-based medical diagnostics and imaging.
-This course will introduce you to Life Science activities relevant for pursuing your studies towards a Master degree in Physics with the speciality Biological and Medical Physics.
+This physics course is an interdisciplinary course between physics, medicine, chemistry, biology, and physiology.
+It gives an introduction to atomic, molecular and cellular principles and processes that are relevant and important for modern cancer radiation therapy and radiation-based medical diagnostics and imaging.
+This course provides an understanding of how the properties of biological systems are determined by basic physical principles at the atomic, molecular and cellular levels.
+This course is in particular recommended if you consider a Master's degree in Physics with the specialty Biological and Medical Physics.

 Upon the completion of the course:

-you have knowledge of basic atom and binding theory and can describe the electron configuration of simple molecules, and see this in connection to larger molecules such as proteins and amino acids.
+- you have knowledge of basic atom and binding theory, you can describe the electron configuration of simple molecules, and you can see these configurations in connection to larger molecules such as proteins and amino acids.

-you have knowledge about DNA and DNA replication, as well as the role of RNA in the DNA translation and transcription.
-You also know the basic principles of gene technology and immunology.
+- you have knowledge about DNA and DNA replication, and about the role of RNA in the DNA translation and transcription.
+You also know the basic principles of immunology.

-you have knowledge of the physical principles of central diagnostic and therapeutic methods like MRI, CT, PET and modern radiation therapy.
-You also have knowledge of basic principles of spectroscopic methods like optical spectroscopy and magnetic resonans spectroscopy.
+- you have knowledge of the physical principles of central diagnostic and therapeutic methods like MRI, CT, PET and modern radiation therapy.

-you have knowledge of basic principles of spectroscopic methods like UV-VIS, EPR and NMR/MRI.
+- you have knowledge of the basic principles of magnetic resonance spectroscopic methods like EPR and NMR/MRI.

-you have knowledge about electrical signals from cells and how electromagnetic signals are transmitted through biological tissue.
+- you have knowledge about electrical signals from cells and how electromagnetic signals are transferred through biological tissue.

-you have through laboratory experiments gained knowledge about certain experimental methods within biological and medical physics, learned guide lines for laboratory work and also ethics and behavior in laboratory settings.
+- you have through laboratory experiments gained knowledge about certain experimental methods within magnetic resonance, radiation biological and medical physics, learned guidelines for laboratory work, writing reports, and also ethics and behavior in laboratory settings.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.